SEARCH

 • Remove any dead, damaged, or diseased branches: this is much easier to do before leaves fill in.

 • Generally, plants that bloom in late summer or fall are pruned in spring.
 But you have to check first.
-The goal is to avoid snipping off buds that will produce future flowers.
+The goal is to avoid snipping off buds that will produce future flowers or fruit.

 • Note any vines needing better trellis or supports.